 Electrocution is defined as death or severe injury by electric shock.
-When an electrical current passes through the body, serious injuries like loss of limbs, internal organ damage, burns and infections can occur.
+An electrical current passing through the body can cause serious injuries like loss of limbs, internal organ damage, burns, and infections.

 While many people believe that voltage is a cause for concern, the most dangerous aspect of electricity is actually amperage.
-Amperage is the strength of an electrical current (the unit in which this is measured is called amperes).
-Depending on the number of amperes in an electrical shock, a person can sustain no injury or severe injury.
+Amperage is the strength of an electrical current, and the unit in which this is measured is called amperes.
+Depending on the amperage of an electrical shock, someone might suffer severe injuries or walk away from a shock unharmed.

 For example, the effects of electrical shock based on milliamperes:

-- 100-200 Milliamperes- ventricular fibrillation occurs, at this level of milliamperes death often occurs.
+- 100-200 Milliamperes: ventricular fibrillation occurs.
+This level of milliamperes often leads to death.

 Electrocution in the Workplace

 Electrocution is a common injury for those who work in construction or the utility industry.
-According to the Centers for Disease Control and Prevention, the construction industry comprises of only eight percent of the United States workforce, yet it accounts for 52% of all occupational electrocutions.
+According to the Centers for Disease Control and Prevention, the construction industry comprises only 8% of the United States workforce, yet it accounts for 52% of all occupational electrocutions.
 Although electrocution injuries are more common for those who work in the construction or utility industry, employees in any industry are still susceptible to suffering an injury from an electrical malfunction.
-There are many factors that can contribute to sustaining an electrocution injury in the workplace, including:
+There are many factors that can cause an electrocution injury in the workplace, including:

-In addition to causing serious injuries, employees who suffer from electrocution may be impacted financially and will need time off from work to recover and receive proper treatment.
+Employees who suffer electrocution injuries may also be impacted financially and will need time off from work to recover and receive proper treatment.

 Symptoms of Injuries

 - Heart attack